 “And the angel said unto her, Fear not, Mary: for thou hast found favour with God.
 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name Jesus.
 He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end.”

 Now, Highly Favored is important to define.
-To the Catholics and Muslims, and some Christians it means that she received Grace directly from God at the moment God recognized her as “highly favored.”
+To Catholics and Muslims, and some Christians it means that she received Grace directly from God at the moment God recognized her as “highly favored.”
 The Greek word used translated as “favored” means, graciousness of manner or act.
 This Greek word chairo, is often translated into English as Grace or Favor.
 In the case of Mary, everything hinged on her belief.
-She believed that Jesus was the Son of God, therefore she may have received grace through her faith in Jesus as Lord and Savior prior to his conception.
+She believed that Jesus was the Son of God, therefore, she may have received grace through her faith in Jesus as Lord and Savior prior to his conception.
 Because of her belief that she would be soon visited by the Holy Spirit.
 And would miraculously conceive God the Son and name Him Jesus, according to what the angel Gabriel told her.
 She received grace all purely by her faith.

 In my opinion and in accordance with my studies of scripture, Mary was in need of a savior.
 She was born in sin, as the scripture states.
 Then she was required to believe in order to be saved.
-Her unmerited favor from God – God’s grace – was imparted upon her at the moment that she believed that Jesus, her prophesied child, would be conceived by the Holy Spirit and at conception be both the son of Mary and the Son of God.
+Her unmerited favor from God – God’s grace – was imparted upon her at the moment that she believed that Jesus, her prophesied child, would be conceived by the Holy Spirit and, at conception be both the son of Mary and the Son of God.
 Jesus, who is reigning forever and ever right now.
 She accepted Jesus Christ before His conception.
-I cannot know that because I wasn’t there and don’t know what her thoughts and beliefs were at the time.
+I cannot know that because I wasn’t there and didn’t know what her thoughts and beliefs were at the time.
 But I can make the assumption based on her life, dedication, service, and testimony within the pages of the Bible.